yhat/rodeo/README.md

 - [x] Uncaught TypeError: path must be a string Uncaught TypeError: Cannot read property 'text' of undefined console.js:101
 - [x] add "Set Working Directory" button on files UI
-- [ ] toggle display dotfiles
+- [x] toggle display dotfiles
-- [ ] make headers and rows in all tables have the same width
+- [ ] !!! make headers and rows in all tables have the same width
-- [ ] data tables look a little funky
+- [ ] !!! data tables look a little funky
 - [ ] landing page
 - [-] more legit .dmg for OSX
 - [ ] OS support